aaron-G18/dice-game/README.md

 Need to maybe add text above die showing if it is held or maybe put a border around it and the button?
 Need to figure out best way to pull the die values after 3rd roll for calculating score for each category.
 Maybe add sound for dice rolling (sound property on dice).
+*** Might be able to dig into the code for react-dice-roll to change to a click on a button to trigger rolling (so could make mobile friendly) ***

 # Getting Started with Create React App